 Step by Step

-Marinate on the counter at room temperature for 1 hour, or refrigerate for up to 4 hours; for longer marinating, wait to add lime juice until the last hour.
+Marinate at room temperature on the counter for 1 hour, or refrigerate for up to 4 hours; for longer marinating, wait to add lime juice until the last hour.

 Remove steak from marinade and pat dry with paper towels.